Traffic Gateway - Next Generation

 Cinegy Traffic Gateway has built-in machine-readable logging and telemetry enabled on all stages of processing, leaving no "dark places to hide".
 Categories and message priorities allow easy filtering and automatic processing of the generated logs.

 Cinegy Traffic Gateway can run in fully automated mode, being triggered by watch folders, and store generated playlists in the specified folders.
-It also can trigger playlist processing in response to the REST API call.
-The information about the corresponding task status can also be requested via REST API.
+It can also trigger playlist processing in response to the REST API call.
+The information about the corresponding task status can also be requested via the REST API.

-Cinegy Traffic Gateway was re-architectured to expose its functionality as re-usable modules, which simplifies custom business logic implementation, where it is required.
+Cinegy Traffic Gateway was re-architected to expose its functionality as re-usable modules, which simplifies custom business logic implementation, where it is required.

-The last but not the least, Cinegy Traffic Gateway natively supports multiple channels with different settings and workflows.
+Last but not least, Cinegy Traffic Gateway natively supports multiple channels with different settings and workflows.

 The number of stages of the playlist processing may be customized.
 Moreover, each stage may be enclosed by pre- and post-processing events.
-As a common format, the Cinegy Air playlist is used on all stages which unifies the data transferring from start to finish.
+As a common format, the Cinegy Air playlist is used on all stages, which unifies the data transfer from start to finish.

 Workflow Scheme

-The general workflow can be triggered by sending a new task for processing via REST API or via configured Watch folders.
-Cinegy Traffic Gateway supports multiple simultaneous tasks execution and provides reports over the queue status and currently active tasks via REST API.
-The final result of the task processing can also be obtained via REST API or stored as a playlist in the specified folder.
+The general workflow can be triggered by sending a new task for processing via the REST API or via configured Watch folders.
+Cinegy Traffic Gateway supports multiple simultaneous task executions and provides reports over the queue status and currently active tasks via REST API.
+The final result of the task processing can also be obtained via the REST API or stored as a playlist in the specified folder.

 When the task is picked up from the queue, its processing starts from the input handler.
-It is responsible for the initial transformation of the input playlist format into Cinegy Air Playlist one, that is used as a native internal pipeline format.
-The input handler takes SMPTE BXF, Cinegy CSV or other custom format and performs the initial conversion.
+It is responsible for the initial transformation of the input playlist format into Cinegy Air Playlist one, which is used as a native internal pipeline format.
+The input handler takes SMPTE BXF, Cinegy CSV, or other custom formats and performs the initial conversion.
 In case the playlist contains all the required information, the processing can end immediately.

-The final step is storying the complete playlist on the network share or to load it directly into Cinegy Air via API.
+The final step is storing the complete playlist on the network share or loading it directly into Cinegy Air via API.

-Each processing step is independent from the others.
+Each processing step is independent of the others.
 The data is passed from one stage to the next one preserving the changes made.
-This allows to repeat the corresponding step in case of the processing errors in future versions of Cinegy Traffic Gateway.
+This allows for repeating the corresponding step in case of processing errors in future versions of Cinegy Traffic Gateway.

 The processing pipeline is flexible and can include any number of processing steps.
 Every step also has an option to execute the PowerShell script before and after processing, allowing further extension and custom logic to be executed.